firebase/FirebaseUI-Android/auth/README.md

 #####Response codes
 The authentication flow only provides three response codes:
-`Activity.RESULT_OK` if a user is signed in, `Activity.RESULT_CANCELLED` if sign in failed, and `ResultCodes.RESULT_NO_NETWORK` if sign in failed due to a lack of network connectivity.
+`ResultCodes.OK` if a user is signed in, `ResultCodes.CANCELLED` if sign in failed, and `ResultCodes.NO_NETWORK` if sign in failed due to a lack of network connectivity.
 No further information on failure is provided as it is not typically useful; the only recourse for most apps if sign in fails is to ask the user to sign in again later, or proceed with anonymous sign-in if